HenestrosaDev/ios-interview-questions/README.md

 	Overall, `@autoclosure` is useful when:
 	- The argument is expensive to compute.
- 	- You want to delay or run it conditionally.
+ 	- We want to delay or run it conditionally.
-  	- You want to improve API ergonomics (no `{ }` needed from the caller).
+  	- We want to improve API ergonomics (no `{ }` needed from the caller).
   	<br>

 	Note that, since `@autoclosure` delays evaluation, anything with side effects (e.g., modifying a variable, logging, incrementing) might not run at all or run later than expected.